ETHEnugu/smart-contract/README.md

 ## 🔑 Key Features

 * **Role-Based Access Control**
-  Separate whitelists for Residency, In-Venue, and Summit minters.
-Only authorized addresses can mint the corresponding pass.
+  Whitelists for Residency.
+Only authorized addresses can mint the pass.

 * **One-Pass-Per-Wallet Enforcement**
   Internal mappings track per-address mints to prevent duplicates within each tier.